Working for State or Local Government

 As a retiree, you must cease employment whenever either one of the above two conditions are met.
 If you are at your allowable limit and wish to continue working, then you must waive your retirement allowance.

-Separate earnings limitations apply to members who receive Accidental Disability Benefits.
+Separate earnings limitations apply to members who receive a Disability retirement allowance.
+For more information click here.

 Private Sector Employment